 For instructions on how to set up an eRA Commons or NIH account with dbGaP authorization, follow this link.

-2. Link your Terra account to your eRA Commons/NIH Account and the University of Chicago DCF Framework
+2. Link to your eRA Commons/NIH Account and the NCI CRDC Framework Services

 2.1 Go to your Profile page by selecting the main menu icon in the top left from any page in Terra